By Steve & Tamami Laser

 For more information on the Lyriq visit Cadillac.com

 Note: Product features, specifications and launch dates are subject to change without notice.
-(Cadillac says that Lyriq images depict a show car that is not for sale.
+(Cadillac says that Lyriq images depict a show car.
 Some features shown may not be available on actual production model.)

-News source, photos and video courtesy Cadillac and General Motors
+News source and photos courtesy of Cadillac and General Motors

 Story (commentary) © 2020 CarNichiWa.com